-Discover recommends that you budget 1% of your home’s value for home maintenance each year.
+Discover recommends budgeting 1 percent of your home’s value for home maintenance each year.
 That would be approximately $3,000 annually for a $300,000 home.
-The Motley Fool estimates the national average cost of home repairs at $4,958 per year.

-That is just an average, though.
-The actual costs each year will fluctuate depending on the work needed and the availability of labor and materials.
+Costs will also fluctuate year to year depending on the work needed and the availability of labor and materials.
 You could discover your house needs a new roof, or return home one day to find a burst pipe has caused thousands of dollars in damage.
-The key takeaway is this: just because you didn’t spend a lot on home repairs one year doesn’t mean you shouldn’t anticipate more the next year.
+The key takeaway is this: Just because you didn’t spend a lot on home repairs one year doesn’t mean you shouldn’t anticipate more the next year.

 Ways to finance an emergency home repair

-For emergency home repairs with a small to medium price tag, a personal loan makes a lot of sense to use as a house repair loan.
+For emergency home repairs with a small to medium price tag, a personal loan makes a lot of sense for house repairs.
 They’re easy to come by and are offered by most banks, credit unions or online lenders.
 You can typically get approved quickly and have funds available the next day.

-If you take out a personal loan to cover an emergency home repair, you’ll want to make sure your credit score is in good shape or you may have to pay a higher interest rate than you would with other types of home repair loans.
+If you take out a personal loan to cover an emergency home repair, you’ll want to make sure your credit score is in good shape, or you may have to pay a higher interest rate than you would with other types of home repair loans.
 If you’re someone who has trouble paying loans back on time, think carefully before proceeding with this option.

 Home equity loan

-In order to take out a home equity loan, though, you’ll need to have enough at least 15 percent to 20 percent equity in your home to borrow against, which may not be the case if your home was a recent purchase.
-You should also make sure you can afford loan repayments or you’ll risk losing your house, since this type of loan is secured by using your home as collateral.
+In order to take out a home equity loan, though, you’ll typically need to have enough at least 15 percent to 20 percent equity in your home to borrow against, which may not be the case if your home was a recent purchase.
+You should also make sure you can afford loan repayments or you’ll risk losing your house since this type of loan uses your home as collateral.

 Home equity line of credit

-Home equity lines of credit, or HELOCs, are also borrowed against the equity you have in your home and your home is used as collateral to secure the loan.
+Home equity lines of credit, or HELOCs, are also borrowed against the equity you have in your home and use your home as collateral to secure the loan.
 The difference is that you’re given a line of credit with a limit that you can borrow from multiple times rather than one lump sum like you get with home equity loans.
-This flexibility gives you more control over how much you borrow and pay back, which is convenient if you’re dealing with a major emergency project with unpredictable costs.
-However, the minimum draw is still typically in the $10,000 to $25,000 range, so this is only a good home repair loan option for major projects.
-It will also only work for people who have built up enough equity in their home to borrow against.

-Did you know that the U.S. Department of Housing and Urban Development offers emergency home repair loans?
-These loans are known as Title 1 Property Improvement Loans and are good for repairs up to $25,000 for single-family homes and up to $60,000 for multiunit homes.
+The Department of Housing and Urban Development insures emergency home repair loans from private lenders, known as Title 1 Property Improvement Loans.
+The loans are good for repairs up to $25,000 for single-family homes and up to $60,000 for multiunit homes.
 You’re not required to have any equity in your home, although you must have occupied it for at least 90 days, and you have to meet other lending requirements to qualify.

-Emergency home repairs are stressful but are not the end of the world.
-There are plenty of financing options and emergency home repair loans that will work with most budgets.
-Make sure you compare financing options to get the best interest rates and determine which home repair loan is the best fit for your repair project.
+Emergency home repairs are stressful but not the end of the world.
+There are many financing options and emergency home repair loans that will work with most budgets.
+Make sure to do your research and compare financing options to get the best interest rates and determine which financing approach makes the most sense for you and your financial picture.